 The scenario builder has the IDFA logic gate that records the end-user's consent.
 The IDFA logic gate has three settings:

 Yes, the end-user accepts app tracking thus a first layer may be displayed.
 If the IDFA value is

 No, the end-user rejects app tracking thus a first layer message should not be shown or an alternative first layer message may be displayed.

 Note: Your organization should consult with data protection officers and/or lawyers the content of any alternative first layer message.
-To comply with GDPR, CCPA regulations and App Store guidelines they would need to assess what remaining data is collected after rejection and how the end-user should be informed.
+To comply with GDPR or U.S. privacy regulations (like CCPA) and App Store guidelines they would need to assess what remaining data is collected after rejection and how the end-user should be informed.